hadipourh/zeroplus/README.md

 Number of distinguishers: 15
 #######################################################
 ```
-As can be seen, our tool enumerates the number of ordinary ID distinguishers withing the cluster of identified (truncated) ID distinguishers.
+As can be seen, our tool enumerates the number of ordinary ID distinguishers within the cluster of identified (truncated) ID distinguisher.
 We ran the above command on a laptop with an `Intel Corei7-1165G7 @ 2.80GHz` and it took about 34 seconds when using `Or-Tools` as the solver in multi-thread mode utilizing 8 threads on our laptop.

 Our tool also generates the `output.tex` file which contains the shape of the attack in `Tikz` format.
 We can compile it using `latexmk` to get the shape of the attack in `pdf` format: